 With promotions and other attractive deals, you can then remarket to them to keep them coming back for more.

 What social media campaigns can I run using coupon codes?

 You must have seen May sale or April sale offers put out apparel brands.
 They are great examples of monthly offers.
 On the other hand, offers on Fridays are usually put out by restaurants and food delivery apps.

 If you are launching a new product, this is a great way to create some buzz.
-This offer also plays well on the #FOMO part - who would want to miss out using/buying the product even before it’s launched?
+This offer also plays well on the #FOMO part - who would want to miss out on using/buying the product even before it’s launched?

 Spring sale, autumn sale, Christmas sale, Thanksgiving sale - this list is endless.
 Holidays and seasons provide an excellent opportunity for brands like yours to market their products/services aggressively.
 So go ahead and offer free trials, free home deliveries, discounts, steal deals, etc.

 These offers would include special benefits for people who like your pages, follow your brand’s social activities closely, engage with you on social media, share your content, buy/subscribe often, etc. When you use a coupon code for this offer, be sure to target these customers specifically.
 It gives them a great incentive to continue their association with your brand.

 Pro-tip: You can offer them discounts for referring your product/service to their friends, relatives and colleagues.
 About 92% of people trust recommendations from people that they know.
 Spreading happy vibes is one of the best ways to grow your customer base exponentially.